greenren/GettingAndCleaningDataCourseProject/CodeBook.md

 The units for the different variable are, however, the same as in the original data set.
 So variables with a 't-' prefix denote time and variables with an 'f-' prefix denote frequency (applying a Fast Fourier Transform to time).

+###Units
+Features in the original data set are normalized and bounded within [-1,1] and likewise the units in the tidy data set.

+Presumably, the original units were seconds and hertz (hz) for the variables with a 't-' and 'f-' prefix, respectively.

 ###Summary statistics for variables in the tidy data set
 **activity**